Questions and answers about Family allowances

 G. Individuals who are not gainfully employed

 Please note that entitlement to this supplement is a subordinate right.
-In other words, the unemployment insurance scheme will not pay out this benefit if, during the same period, a gainfully employed person would be entitled to a family allowance for the same child.
+In other words, the unemployment insurance scheme will not pay out this benefit if, during the same period, a gainfully employed person would be entitled, under the FAA, to a family allowance for the same child.

 Individuals who are not gainfully employed are entitled to family allowances provided that they satisfy the following criteria: